Long Term and Short Term Effects of Low Blood Sugar Levels on the Body

 Hypoglycemia attacks the central nervous system (CNS) primarily.
 CNS comprises the brain and spinal cord, and glucose is their prime energy resource.
 Depletion of glucose results in the myelin and glial layers, neuron cell, the brain stem, the cerebral cortex, and the hippocampus, as well as the spinal cord.
 It even affects the peripheral nervous system (PNS), changing the biosynthetic functions and inducing degenerative and regenerative reactions.
 This effect persists until proper glucose balance is established.
 Repeated episodes of hypoglycemia can damage a person’s cognitive abilities, severely increasing the risk of dementia and Alzheimer’s disease.

-Endocrine and circulatory systems
+Endocrine and Circulatory Systems

 Effects on the endocrine system are as follows: